felt/js-sdk/docs/Controlling a map.md

 Felt map IDs are unique identifiers for Felt maps.
 They are used to embed maps in iframes, and to connect to existing iframes.

-To get the ID of a Felt map, you can look at the URL of the map.
+To get the ID of a Felt map, click the Map settings button in the main toolbar, and then you can see the Map ID in the Developers section.

+Alternatively, you can look at the URL of the map.
 For example, the map at `https://felt.com/map/Map-title-xPV9BqMuYQxmUraVWy9C89BNA` has the ID `xPV9BqMuYQxmUraVWy9C89BNA`.

 Throughout the documentation, we'll use the placeholder `FELT_MAP_ID` to refer to a Felt map ID.